yochaigal/cairn/wip/2e/dungeon-seeds.md

 ## Principles

-- **Purpose**: Demonstrate signs of the original inhabitants, design, or goal of the dungeon.
-Display its age and current use wherever possible.
-Consider what the dungeon was used for, and what it is used for now.
-Consider what was the dungeon designed to keep out?
-What was it designed to keep _in_?
-A dungeon can have multiple purposes, and these can push against each other to create tension among its denizens.
+- **Purpose**: Consider what the dungeon's original purpose as well as what it being used for today.
+Demonstrate a dungeon's history by including signs of its original inhabitants and their goals through.
+Sometimes a dungeon will have multiple purposes, and these can push against each other to create tension among its denizens.
-- **Levels**: Levels should represent increased danger as well as thematic intent.
-Each level pushes players to weigh the potential reward vs the risk.
+- **Levels**: Levels should represent both increased danger as well as thematic intent.
+On each level try to pushe players to weigh the risk of further exploration versus a potential reward.
 - **Layout**: Create multiple entrances and exits, offer multiple routes, design choke points, and provide hiding spots.
-Add meaningful and obvious information to doorways and exits.
+Add meaningful and obvious information to room entrances and exits.
-- **Verticality**: Incorporate tall rooms, climbable structures, and paths that allow movement up and over obstacles.
+- **Verticality**: Incorporate tall rooms, climbable structures, and paths that allow movement around and over obstacles.
-- **Secret Areas**: Include hidden zones, ensuring at least one area might remain undiscovered but is worth finding.
+- **Secret Areas**: Include hidden zones, including at least one that will likley reamin undiscovered but is still worth finding.
 Try to avoid hiding crucial information behind secret rooms.
 - **Rooms**: Vary room shapes, sizes, and functions.
 Use architectural motifs to connect rooms and provide hints of what's to come.
 Room descriptions should be easy to map and recall.
 - **Treasure**: Incorporate a variety of treasures beyond mere gold, such as knowledge, allies, trade goods, and artifacts.
 Add narrative elements to treasure to increase its non-monetary value.
 - **Challenges**: Allow the characters to drive the story by writing challenges without prescribed outcomes.
 Create a sense of peril, but avoid making obstacles seem unbeatable.
-Overtly dangerous areas and creatures should be obvious.
-Create combat encounters that can be avoided with critical thinking or problem-solving.
+Overly dangerous areas and creatures should be obvious.
+Create encounters that can be avoided with critical thinking or problem-solving, not just violence.
 Use monsters and other obstacles to help tell the dungeon's story.
 - **NPCs**: Include engaging NPCs with their own goals and agendas.
 These characters may _want_ to stay in the dungeon; they may even love it!
 NPCs and monsters should communicate with the PCs, even during combat.
 Have them make threats, suggest compromises, or try to persuade the PCs whenever possible.
 Every character wants something, and has a limit to what they might do to get it.
-Every
 - **Factions**: Factions should interact with both the characters and one another, acting on their own regardless of the character's actions.
 Give them hierarchies and divisions that can be exploited.
 - **Puzzles**: Create puzzles that have clear, actionable goals.
 Puzzles should reinforce the themes of the dungeon and build on its history.
 Make the challenge of the puzzle obvious, but the solution less so.
-Allow for multiple solutions, and for players to solve them using intelligence and critical thinking, not special abilities or tools.
-Create built-in clues on the puzzle's origin and its effects.
+Allow for multiple solutions, and for players to solve them using intelligence and critical thinking, not just special abilities or tools.
+Create built-in clues suggesting the puzzle's origin and its effects.
 - **The Dungeon Map**: Put boring or repetitive stuff (exits, room shapes, etc.) on the map.
 Obvious exits should be described using clear, distinct language.
 Number your rooms to help avoid confusion when referencing the map.
 - **Room Keying**: Emphasize a room's most important aspects (typically obvious threats or NPCs).
 Describe elements that help orient the party to their surroundings.
 Be specific, but avoid describing how the characters should _feel_.
 Only describe what's happening _now_.
 If there is history here, the characters will discover it in play.
 Name each room!
 - **Describing a Dungeon**: Always reiterate what is _about_ to happen.
 Does that flaming barrel look stable, or like it might explode?
-Constantly re-state the party's surroundings, where they are in physical space, and what each character's senses are detecting.
+Constantly re-state the party's surroundings, where they are in physical space, and what their senses are detecting.
+Provide hints about what lies beyond the next corridor, including odors, sounds, and elevation.

 ## Creating a Dungeon